Wuj94/PenalProc/Notes/NotesOfTheOneWhoCouldNotUnderstand.md

 ## Turns
 1. Fourth Reich or the Holy Roman-German Empire - (London)+, Berlin, Rome, Altamura/Santeramo (driven by Rome), Tirana, Bucharest, Moscow (they probably had to withdraw at some point during the process)
 	1.1 Rome, Madrid, Lisbon, South Aliens
-2. The Western Roman Empire - Rome, Madrid, Lisbon, South Aliens
+2. The Western Roman Empire - Rome, Madrid, Lisbon, South Aliens flowing into the US through Mexico

 ## Caughts